mohammedbakr/k8-go-api/README.md

 # k8-go-api

-- Go package that connects with ICAP server that recieves an infected file and rebuild it using its content.
+- Go api that connects with rebuild engine service that recieves an infected file and rebuild it using its content.
 - It uses [comm package](https://github.com/k8-proxy/k8-go-comm) that wraps MinIO and RabbitMQ together.
+- for the moment we use [k8-go-echo](https://github.com/k8-proxy/k8-go-echo) that mimic the rebuild engine

 ### Steps of processing

-- User request with file.
+- User request with pdf file.
 - The endpoint uploads the file to MinIO and returns a URL.
-- The endpoint publishes a message to RabbitMQ queue that contains URL and header info like source language and target.
+- The endpoint publishes a message to RabbitMQ queue that contains Minio Pre-signed URL .
-- The translation processing ( mimic processing pod ) consumes the message and download file from MinIO and translate it and then upload it to MinIO and get a URL.
+- The k8-go-echo ( mimic processing pod ) consumes the message and download pdf file from MinIO and add watermark to it and then upload it to MinIO and get a URL.
-- Then publish the translated file URL to the queue.
+- Then publish the processed pdf file URL to the queue.
-- Our API consumes the message that contains URL to the translated file and download it and write it to the HTTP response.
+- Our API consumes the message that contains URL to the processed pdf file and download it and write it to the HTTP response.

 ## Build